 Advocates for Media Diversity

-Washington Association of Black Journalists (WABJ) is an organization of more than 300 journalists, journalism professors, public relations professionals and student journalists in the Washington, D.C., metro area.
+Founded in 1975, the Washington Association of Black Journalists (WABJ) is an organization of more than 450 journalists, journalism professors, public relations professionals and student journalists in the Washington, D.C., metro area.

 WABJ Special Honors Gala